 These products contain the artificial sweetener, sucralose, also known as Splenda.
 From the mouth of the beast,

 Sucralose is made through a patented, multi-step process that starts with sugar and selectively replaces three hydrogen-oxygen groups on the sugar molecule with three chlorine atoms.
 The result is an exceptionally stable sweetener that tastes like sugar, but without sugar’s calories.

 That’s right, it’s chlorinated.
-Sucralose destroys beneficial gut flora, thus impairing immune function.
+Sucralose destroys beneficial gut flora, thus impairing immune function and promoting obesity.

 No. Sucralose is not a natural product – it is not found in nature.
 Although sucralose is made from sugar, the sugar molecule is chemically modified to make sucralose which is classed as an artificial sweetener.

 As for the food recommended by Herbalife, they miss the mark again.
 While it’s nice that they advocate fruit and vegetable consumption (I mean, who doesn’t?) they also advocate highly processed low-fat foods that are devoid of nutrients.
 Yet again, processed soy rears its ugly head in their breakfast burrito recipe.
 They do make their own food that people can buy.
 Like their creamy chicken soup:

 Canola is one of the largest GMO crops and is likely genetically modified in herbalife products.
 It is a rancid industrial oil that undergoes an unbelieable amount of processing.
 It is extracted with hexane, a neurotoxin, then bleached, deodorized and a slew of other disgusting techniques.
 Find out more and see how it’s produced in the video below!